cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 - TILE_CONFIG_PATH - path to tile config file
 - PIVNET_TOKEN - token to download any missing stemcells

-## Config
+## Config file

-Config should include only the product-properties section:
+The configuration file should include the product-properties section:

 YAML: